hal9000-swarm/swarm-control-center-api/README.md

   - services: holds Openapi specifications regarding the endpoints
   - schemas: contains Openapi specifications that are commonly used across the project
-  - example: hosts example requests and responses as well as a Postman Collection
-  - documentation: provides supporting material such as sequence, activity, or state diagrams

 ## Mock Server